crenteriam/crenteriam.github.oi/training/dynamic-documents/tables-latex.md

 The command `\caption{}` will automatically print the corresponding numeration of the table.
 Sometimes you may want to [title a table without numeration](https://tex.stackexchange.com/questions/28392/how-to-suppress-caption-numbering-in-a-table).
 In those casues, you must the command `\caption*{}` instead, which comes with the package `caption`.

-**Label.** The command `\label{}` helps you creating a reference key to reference a table in the text.
+**Label.** The command `\label{}` helps you creating a cross-reference key to reference a table in the text.
 For example, when you write 'The Table 1 shows that...' instead of typing the Table number, you can type the table key reference by using the command `\ref{}`, which will automatically display the number, according to its current appearance in the text.

 **Horizontal centering.** The command `\centering` is used at the begining of the ***table*** environment to arrange the table horizontally centered.

 **Horizontal Lines.** Add horizontal lines to the table with the command `\hline`.
 This command should be used within the ***tabular*** environment.
 You can also use the alternatives `\toprule`, `\midrule`, and `\bottomrule`, which are available after loading the package `booktabs`.

-<a name="floats"></a> **Vertical Positioning (floats).** Both Tables and Figures are [float environments](https://en.wikibooks.org/wiki/LaTeX/Floats,_Figures_and_Captions) which means Latex is going to make some decisions on where to place them in the page.
+<a name="floats"></a> **Vertical Positioning (floats).** Both Tables and Figures are [float environments](https://en.wikibooks.org/wiki/LaTeX/Floats,_Figures_and_Captions#Floats) which means Latex is going to make some decisions on where to place them in the page.
 In the options after beginning any of these two enviornments, you can use a *placement specifier*.
 For example, `[h]` means *here*, or `[t]` means at the top of the page.
 See this brief [explanation from Overleaf Documentation]() about *placement specifiers*.[^1] The problem, however, is that none of these will always place *exactly here* the table of figure; the best way to go is by using the *placement specifier* `[H]`, from the package `float`.
 When stacking together multiple floats, this specifier tends lo leave too much space between floats, and `[h!]` may work better.
-(Almost) nothing is perfect.
+Nothing is perfect.

 <u>The example below applies all the edits previously discussed:</u>